haylingsailor/fb/README.md

 ## Running tests, building and running the exercises

 The `cmd` folder contains the 3 exercises as separate binaries.
+For each, the implementation is in `main.go` and the tests in `main_test.go`.

 Assuming you're using a bash commandline, from the root folder of the repo,